-Identify system Entry: import of phosphorus in fertilizer and as minerals as well as in boundaries: food.
-Exit: release from water treatment plants, leakage from agriculture, release from homes not connected to sewer system.
-Plan reasonable phase- Some of the issues that might inform the decision: small amounts of out of emissions over leakage may be tolerable from a waterway ecology viewpoint.
-On the time: other hand, dependency should be cut to protect long term viability of the food industry.
+Entry: import of phosphorus in fertilizer and as minerals as well as in food.
+Exit: release from water treatment plants, leakage from agriculture, release from homes not connected to sewer system. release from nomes not connected to sewer system.
+Some of the issues that might inform the decision: small amounts of leakage may be tolerable from a waterway ecology viewpoint.
+On the other hand, dependency should be cut to protect long term viability of the food industry.
 The technology for recycling phosphorus is widely available.
 Based on this a zero emissions target could be achieved in say 30 years, with the aim to reduce emission by half within ten.
-Set up fee mechanism: Initially, a fee charged bimonthly on imports of phosphorous- containing compounds for agricultural use.
+Initially, a fee charged bimonthly on imports of phosphorouscontaining compounds for agricultural use.
 Factors to consider include imported food contains phosphorus - and so does exported food.
-Set up redistribution: Issues for consideration: As food price stability is central to the transformation, redistributing the money via general alleviation of personal taxes could be brought about.
+Issues for consideration: As food price stability is central to the transformation, redistributing the money via general alleviation of personal taxes could be brought about.
 More disposable income gives more money to spend on food.
-The current courses infractructure stores from designs of the 1900s Massive investments are needed to enable phosphorus recycling.
+The summer control inforcement of the form desires of the 1000- The current sewage infrastructure stems from designs of the 1800s.
+Massive investments are needed to enable phosphorus recycling.
 Some fee income could be used to stimulate development in this area.
-Monitor market behavior: Things to look for: that the fee is sufficiently high to encourage firms with low abatement costs to change operations.
+Things to look for: that the fee is sufficiently high to encourage firms with low abatement costs to change operations.
 Areas where abatement costs appear prohibitive.
 Monitoring import of food and other ways for phosphorus to enter the country and affect the competitiveness of home grown food.
-Making sure food prices do not
+Making sure food prices do not affect inflation.